kabirshhaikh/Leetcode/README.md

 -> Valid Palindrome 4 - leetcode medium problem
--> Number of lines to write a string - leetcode easy problem -> X of a kind in deck of cards - leetcode easy problem
+-> Number of lines to write a string - leetcode easy problem -> X of a kind in deck of cards - leetcode easy problem -> Most beautiful item for each query - leetcode medium problem